tdkhanhvu/ComputerVisionRestAPI/README.md

 $ python -m flask run
 ```

 - Go to the home page (port 80) to see the list of requests.
+If running the server in development code, please change the port from 80 to 5000.

 ## Client commands:

 ```bash
 $ python src/client.py --api='http://<your_host>:80/recognizeFace' --img_path=<your_path_to_image>
 ```

+- If running the server in development code, please change the port from 80 to 5000.

 ## Heroku Integration: